nezaj/flask-skeleton/README.md

 The environment is preconfigured to contain [pep8][pep8] and [pylint][pylint], popular Python static analysis tools. [pytest][pytest] and [webtest][webtest] are also used for automated testing.
 You can run all the tests via `make check`

 ### Migrations
-We use [alembic][alembic] and [flask-migrate][flask-migrate] for keeping a revision history of database schemas.
+[Alembic][alembic] and [flask-migrate][flask-migrate] are used for keeping a revision history of database schemas.
 You can see the history at any time:
 ```
 ./manage.py db history
 ```